 The financial statements of the Authority report information using accounting methods similar to those used by private sector companies.
 These statements offer short- and long-term financial information about its activities.
 The Statement of Net Position includes all of the Authority's assets, liabilities and deferred outflows/inflows of resources and provides information about the nature and amounts of investments in resources (assets) and the obligations to creditors (liabilities).
 It also provides the basis for assessing the liquidity and financial flexibility of the Authority.
 All of the current year's revenues and expenses are accounted for in the Statement of Revenues, Expenses, and Changes in Net Position.
 This statement measures the financial success of the Authority's operations over the past year and can be used to determine whether the Authority has successfully recovered all its costs through its user fees and other charges, profitability, and credit worthiness.
 The third financial statement is the Statement of Cash Flows.
 The primary purpose of this statement is to provide information about the Authority's cash receipts and cash payments during the reporting period.
+This statement allows financial statement users to assess whether the Authority's current cash flows are sufficient to pay its obligations.
 The statement reports cash receipts, cash payments, and changes in cash resulting from operating, investing, and financing activities, and provides answers to such questions as where did cash come from, what was cash used for, and what was the change in cash balance during the period.

-(A Component Unit of the City of Tulsa, Oklahoma) Management's Discussion and Analysis, continued Years Ended June 30, 2020 and 2019
+(A Component Unit of the City of Tulsa, Oklahoma) Management's Discussion and Analysis, continued Years Ended June 30, 2021 and 2020